Version 4 June 2013

-You need to understand what you are mandated to supply by the legal framework of your markets including, for example, exactly what exceptions are allowed for people with disabilities and for those individuals and institutions serving their needs.
+You need to understand what you are mandated to supply by the legal framework of the territory or territories in which you operate, including, for example, exactly what exceptions are allowed for people with disabilities and for those individuals and institutions serving their needs.
 There may be specific legislation covering single copies for personal use and multiple copies for collective use in different ways.

-You should make sure that you are aware of the licensing issues that are involved.
+You should make sure that you are aware of the licensing issues that are involved, including those related to Creative Commons licences .
 For example, the enquiry may come from an organisation that is in possession of a Print Disability Licence which gives them a wide set of permissions to make copies of a title for use by those with print impairment.
 This is a licence they would have obtained from a licensing agency recognised within your markets.

 There may be a collective licence which would offer security to rightsholders and ease the administrative burden that individual licensing can entail.
 The Copyright Licensing Agency in the UK, for instance, issues collective licenses on behalf of rightsholders and has agreements with Reproduction Rights Organisations (RROs) for similar rights in 30 other countries.

 You may also be applying Digital Rights Management (DRM) to your files which will control the access to your digital content.
 This can greatly decrease the accessibility of your material and you need to consider its effects.
 If you are supplying files without any DRM attached, you can still ensure the security of your material by applying password protection or by including a simple licence.